scuzzydude/asimov/asimov.md

 Today, we live in a better world.
 The internet has made targeted marketing possible.
 Google James Harden's stats once in your life, and you'll be forever followed across the internet with Taco Bell and Beat Headphones ads.
 If you google insurance rates, Chris Paul will haunt you like Bruce Willis.
 In the 21^st^ century, children can be whomever they want to be, as long as whomever they want to be has a way to extract dollars from the pockets of their parents.
 This explains why they'll never be a "greater" basketball player than Michael Jordan.
 It's not about rings, it's about marketing impressions.
 Too bad for guys like Kobe and Steph Curry who are also great and got the rings to prove it.

 Let's not get off track.
 I was an adult in the nineties who could appreciate actual basketball, and while Mike was fun to watch, Hakeem was the genius.
 Hakeem Olajuwon innovated from the moment he stepped on the court, dominating both the NCAA and NBA.
 You start looking at Olajuwon's post ups and shakes, you're looking at Bonham level rhythms that are absolutely unguardable, played back in slow-motion, you see them as choreographed and perfectly executed.
 On defense, there's no comparison.
 For a guard, Michael Jordan was great on defense, he's number three in career steals.
 You know who is number nine?
 Hakeem Olajuwon, the only center on the list.
-How many blocked shots Michael Jordan got?[^107] Mike was a thief, Hakeem was a stopper.
+How many blocked shots Michael Jordan got?[^106] Mike was a thief, Hakeem was a stopper.
 He played D the Houston way, any way that that got the job done, blocks, steals, or sometime just intimidation.
 The kind of intimidation that makes you want to go play baseball.

 Let's not bother with the statistics or the analysis of their competition or any of that.
 If we were talking about LeBron versus Michael, Michael versus Kareem or Russel or Wilt or Bird or Magic or Jerry or almost anybody else, we could talk until the end of time and never have come to a consensus.
-Those guys never went head-to-head against Michael or Hakeem in their primes, and they're different ages and the rules changed and all that nonsense.
+Those guys were different ages and the rules changed and all that nonsense.

 Hakeem Olajuwon is 27 days older than Michael Jordan, and neither one of them is dead yet.
 This is a debate that can be settled absolutely.
 It would be great, because if Mike's not the GOAT, despite all the ~~brainwashing~~ marketing, there's a real chance that one of the younger stars still playing in the NBA could step up and take that GOAT title.
 Giannis, Steph, Kawhi, Joel, Trae, KD, Kyrie or countless others.
 I'm personally betting on Kevin Porter, Jr. Apologies if I left anybody important out.

 Here's how you do it.
 You could do it with Scoot, but it is not necessary.
 It could be done as some of a spoofed up commercial project sponsored by property billionaires.

 First, you got to get a big stake.
 Mike don't get up to answer the doorbell for less than \$100 million.
-You'd have to come up with a big stake to get him motivated.
 The winner gets the money to do whatever they want.
 I imagine Hakeem will want to build schools, mosques and hospitals in places where people really need the help.
 Mike, he'll probably want to use the funds for a marketing campaign for the corners of the earth he hasn't reached yet, selling tighty-whities in Bolivia, Gatorade in Peru, and sneakers to the Kiwis.

 I guess you'd need a billion dollars.
 There's got to be at least one -- probably a hundred -- Chicago or North Carolina billionaires who want to *Be Like Mike*, and would put up some money, just for a chance to smoke cigars and gamble with his Airness.
 Royalty by association.
 I don't think you'd have trouble finding the money, but if you did, you could just put a 1% GOAT tax on all the NBA supermax players, since they would be the beneficiaries of a change in the GOAT consensus.
 I'd be real interested in seeing how the NBA divides up, who would support *Team Vanity* and who would be rooting for *Team Dream*.

 Then you hold a duel, a showdown, one-on-one.
 MJ versus *The Dream*.
 You could hold a straight-up first to eleven, single elimination.
 Or you could probably do a best of three series.
 Anymore, you might kill Mike.

-It's the Greatest of all Time showdown.
-We not measuring dollars, but timeless genius.
+It's the GOAT showdown.
+We are not measuring dollars, but timeless genius.
 Whose game is timeless?

 Michael's raw athleticism and supernatural competitiveness was his weapon.
 Wagging his tongue at fools.
 Mike was not beating you, a generationally superior athlete over a superior athlete -- that was the expected price of admission for playing at the highest level.
 Michael intentionally attacked your biggest weakness as a defender, whatever it was, to make you look the fool.
 Defenders knew this going in, and if they overcompensated for their weakness, that left them undercompensated on their strengths and it made it look easy for Mike.
 He had a big bag of tricks for defenders who were easy.
 You'd switch back to you your natural game, and he'd hit your weakness hard and there you go, all over the ESPN highlights.
 That was what sold commercials, Mike making people look like fools, wagging his tongue and up in your grill on the other end, talking trash.
 That's Mike. *Be Like Mike*.